Lexabexa/Logo.SVG/README.md

 # Logo.SVG
-AS a freelance web developer
+Generate LOGO
+# TableOfContents
+TableOfContents
+Description
+Installation
+Usage
+Tests
+Contributing
+Questions
+License

+# Description
-I WANT to generate a simple logo for my projects
+M.10 Generate a simple logo for my projects
-SO THAT I don't have to pay a graphic designer
-M.10
 GIVEN a command-line application that accepts user input WHEN I am prompted for text
 THEN I can enter up to three characters